smart-data-models/dataModel.KeyPerformanceIndicator/keyPerformanceIndicator/doc/new_spec_EN-US.md

 Entity: keyPerformanceIndicator
 ===============================
 This specification is a **temporal version**.
 It is automatically generated from the  documented properties described in the schema.json condensed into the file `model.yaml`.
 A temporary `new_model.yaml` has been created in every data model not impacting into existing scripts.
 Thus the specification will be incomplete as long as the schema.json is not updated adn as a consequence the `model.yaml` (`new_model.yaml`) as well. .
-Further info in this [link](https://github.com/smart-data-models/data-models/blob/master/specs/warning_message_new_spec.md)
+Further info in this [link](https://github.com/smart-data-models/data-models/blob/master/specs/warning_message_new_spec.md).As long as it is a provisional format any [feedback is welcomed](https://smartdatamodels.org/index.php/submit-an-issue-2/) choose option `feedback on the new specification`
 Global description: **A Key Performance Indicator (KPI) is a type of performance measurement.
 KPIs evaluate the success of an organization or of a particular activity in which it engages.**

 ## List of properties